-Starlink Vs Viasat are two different types of satellite internet providers.
-But in the real sense, there are only three major satellite internet providers, and HughesNet is the third type.
-Of the three, Starlink is the latest Internet provider and started offering its services in 2020.
-Viasat and HughesNet have been around and in the market for a long time.
+There are currently three major satellite internet providers in the market at today, Starlink, Viasat and HughesNet.
+Out of the three, Starlink is the last Internet provider to enter the market and started offering its services in 2020.
+Viasat and HughesNet have been around for a long time.

 If you’re looking for internet service, Starlink and Viasat are two options.
 How do they stack up against each other?
 Which is the best?
 Let’s dive deep to find out.